Essential Website Security: Guide on How to Secure Your Website

 Your website needs the most comprehensive security to protect it from the constant attacks it faces everyday.

-Several hacks occur due to entirely preventable reasons: updates not done in time, insecure passwords, and so on.
+Many website get hacked because of preventable reasons: vulnerabilities, updates not done in time, insecure passwords, and so on.

-But even more importantly, we are going to talk about how to think about website security in the first place.
+In this article, we will explain how to think about website security in a holistic way.
 This way, you are equipped to make the right decisions for your website.

 What is website security?